jabae/Cnapse/README.md

 - `cell_seg` : Cell segmentation volume
 - `res` : x, y, z resolution in $nm$
 - `outpath` : Path to save result

+This script outputs synapse info table with synapse ids, presynaptic cell ids, active zone sizes and locations.
+This synapse info file can be used for postsynaptic partner assignment in the next step.

 ### Postsynaptic partner assignment
 The following step, postsynaptic partner assignment, assigns partners by running Monte Carlo simulation of neurotransmitter diffusion[^2] and the size of the synaptic connections are determined by the proportion of neurotransmitters.